KomodoPlatform/NotaryNodes/proposals/Peer2cloud/Readme.md

 <br>

 #### **TO SUPPORT OUR NODES**
-* Starting 18th March you can send your votes to the following addresses to support us.
+Starting 18th March you can send your votes to the following addresses to support us:
 <br>

 #### Anonymous Z address